bguiz/blog-bguiz/src/posts/2025-09-12-developer-education-burger-framework.md

     - Guides the developer on how to use/ understand the code repo.
     - Example: A page, published on the documentation site, which includes multiple steps and explanations.
 - Sauce: Friction reduction, which are developer experience enhancements.
-    - Ensures that the developer does not get stuck/ frustrated.
+    - Ensures that the developer does not get stuck or frustrated.
     - Example: Discovery, bug fixes + feature additions to the code repo, and updates to the written article.
       These are geared to make it faster or easier for a developer to complete the tutorial.
 - Top Bun: The video demo, which are polished assets.